pirl/pirl-docs/content/PirlCloud/masternodes/Premium Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 * **A Poseidon account on [https://poseidon.pirl.io](https://poseidon.pirl.io)**
  - Navigate over to https://poseidon.pirl.io and register for an account.
 Keep in mind that you will be logging in with your username and not email.
 * **Nautilus wallet**
  - Nautilus is the official desktop wallet for Pirl.
 You will need it in order to add and execute “Register Node” from the smart contract needed to run the Pirl masternode.
-You can use the desktop wallet to create your Pirl wallet or you can use the web wallet at: https://wallet.pirl.io/.
+You can use the desktop wallet to create your Pirl wallet [Downloads Nautilus]({{< ref "/Downloads" >}}) or you can use the web wallet at: https://wallet.pirl.io/.
  - Whichever method you choose to create your wallet, always make sure you save your UTC file,
  - the password needed to decrypt the UTC file as well as your private key.
  - You can use your Nautilus created UTC file and password to extract your private key.